Marketing standards in the hop sector

 Why?

-The proposed changes are mainly an update to the legal text (related to changes to other EU laws), not to the content of the marketing standards.
-The new Regulation will replace Regulation 1850/2006.
+The changes are mainly an update to the legal text (related to changes to other EU laws), not to the content of the marketing standards.
+The new Regulation replaces Regulation 1850/2006.

 Timeline